 If you’ve heard my story before, you know that my own wake-up call to the lack of consumer safety provisions came when my 2-year-old had an accidental exposure to the all purpose cleaner 409.
-He was fine, but what blew my mind and spurred me to action was learning how little oversight there was to household and cosmetic products, beginning with the primary issue of not being able to know WHAT is in them—before we can even ask the question of how safe they are.
+He was fine, but what blew my mind and spurred me to action was learning how little oversight there was in consumer product safety in household and cosmetic products, beginning with the primary issue of not being able to know WHAT is in them—before we can even ask the question of how safe they are.

 In personal care, for example, the FDA is operating under the 1938 Food, Drug, and Cosmetic Act, whose 14 sentences about cosmetics feebly attempt to hold the reins on a $100B domestic industry.
 Contrary to my assumptions cosmetics manufacturers have not been required to do anything along the lines of submitting safety information, obtaining FDA approval, registering formulations, reporting cosmetics-related injuries, or even listing all ingredients.
 The FDA also has had no authority to recall products nor to restrict problematic ingredients beyond a very short list.